-It is important to carefully read and follow the instructions and warnings in the ATV's owner's manual and on its labels.
+It is important for parents to help their youngsters understand and follow the instructions and warnings in the All-Terrain Vehicle's (ATV's) owner's manual and on its labels.
+This booklet contains additional information and guidelines that can help make ATV riding a safe and enjoyable family experience.
 ATVs handle differently from other vehicles such as motorcycles and cars.
 Proper instruction and practice are important.

 ATVs can be hazardous to operate.
-For your safety, always wear a DOT-compliant helmet, goggles, long sleeves, long pants, over-the-ankle boots, and gloves.
-Never ride on paved roads except to cross when done safely and permitted by law - another vehicle could hit you.
-ATVs are designed to be operated off-highway.
-Never ride under the influence of alcohol or drugs.
-Never carry a passenger on a single-rider
+For your safety, always wear a helmet and other protective gear.
+Never ride on public roads - another vehicle could hit you.
+Never ride under the influence of alcohol or other drugs.
+Never carry a passenger on a singlerider vehicle.

-ATV, and no more than one passenger on an ATV specifically designed for two people.
 Ride an ATV that's right for your age.
 Supervise riders younger than 16; ATVs are not toys.
 Ride only on designated trails and at a safe speed.
-Take a hands-on ATV RiderCourse and the free online E-Course.
-Visit ATVSafety.org or call 800.887.2887.
+Take the online E-Course then attend the hands-on skills portion of the ATV RiderCourse.
+Visit atvsafety. org or call toll-free 800.887.2887.

-The ATV Safety Institute is a division of the Specialty Vehicle Institute of America, a national not-for-profit association representing U.S. distributors of all-terrain vehicles.
-Supporting members are: Arctic Cat, BRP, Honda, Kawasaki, KYMCO, Polaris, Suzuki and Yamaha.
+The ATV Safety Institute (ASI) is a division of the Specialty Vehicle Institute of America, a national not-for-profit association representing U.S. distributors of all-terrain vehicles.
+Supporting members are: BRP, CFMOTO, Coleman Powersports, Honda, Kawasaki, Polaris, Suzuki, Textron, and Yamaha.